apetkau/core-phylogenomics-tutorial/Tutorial1.md

 	    vcf2core: "-pe smp 24"
 	    trimClean: "-pe smp 4"

 The main parameter you will want to change here is the __min_coverage__ parameter which defines the minimum coverage in a particular position to be included within the results.
-For this tutorial we will leave the minimum coverage at 5 since the mean coverage from our simulated data was 20.
+For this tutorial we will leave the minimum coverage at 5 since the mean coverage from our simulated data was 30.
 For other data sets with more mean coverage this value could be increased.

 In order to run the pipeline, the following command can be used:

 	$ snp_phylogenomics_control --mode mapping --input-dir tutorial1_fastq/ --reference reference/08-5578.fasta --output tutorial1_out --config mapping.conf

-	Running core SNP phylogenomic pipeline on Fri Nov 29 09:35:52 CST 2013 Core Pipeline git Commit: 73f1413cc97443f1b084c41619aaefdc038686a2
+	Running core SNP phylogenomic pipeline on Tue Dec  3 12:18:02 CST 2013 Core Pipeline git Commit: 3e93c5c1ef436ab6878789d330d343c47562a7a9
-	vcf2pseudoalign git Commit: c10b571395481eb79b09de15428f523880fd26b7
+	vcf2pseudoalign git Commit: e81ab24e52dc2b8de85c9beed8c2ced8f478d795

 	Parameters:
 	...